xvik/yaml-updater/README.md

 * [Current values remove](yaml-config-updater#delete-props) (e.g. deprecated values or for value replacement)
 * [Object list items update](#lists-matching-logic) (lists not merged, but new properties could be added to list items)
 * [Backup](yaml-config-updater#backup) current configuration (only if content changes)
+* Migration testing (dry run in cli and testing api)

 IMPORTANT: this is not a general-purpose yaml merge tool because yaml features like multiple documents in one file and object references are not supported (only common subset of features, used in configs)